 Zamias are a genus of Cycad which, with the exception of the Cardboard Palm (Zamia furfuracea), tend to be forgotten – lost down at the lower end of the alphabet.
-But these plants can pack a punch in the garden and deserve greater recognitiuon.
-While some species prefer the humid, protected, semi-shaded conditions of a bush house or under-storey, Many species thrive out in full sun.
+But these plants can pack a punch in the garden and deserve greater recognition.
+While some species prefer the humid, protected, semi-shaded conditions of a bush house or under-storey, many species thrive out in full sun.
 And like many cycads, these plants are trouble free.

 With the Blue Cycad Moth devastating Cycas revoluta (Japanese Sago Palm) across the country (particularly those stressed plants growing in sub-optimal conditions) many people have written off cycads as being too high maintenance or unattractive.
 This is of course not the case at all, and very few species are damaged by this moth.

 Zamias will attract the Blue Cycad Moths, and they will hover around them rather than other cycads.
 However when the caterpillars finally emerge from the eggs and take one bite of a leaf, they are goners.
 Instant pest control!
 The bite shows up as a tiny notch on a leaflet.
 This is imperceptible unless you look carefully.

 In my own garden, I have focused on the hardier dwarf species of zamia, after seeing these ornamental plants thriving in local gardens and really contributing to the character.
 Many have a dense fern-like character, yet are drought tolerant and sun hardy.
 They also look immaculate at all times, tolerating long periods of summer rain and humidity, followed by periods of drought.
 Just the kind of plants you want for a low maintenance garden.